MikeYasnev/safeplace/Protocol.md

 **Alarm** (geo, direction, keywords)

 Some signal was catched by device or external event source to monitor activities in the special mode.
+Alarm can also be trigerred by User.
+E.g. some App from smartwatch on the girls hand activates monitoring mode and help her to go home during night time.

 **SearchForObject** (geo, direction, keywords)